 - My Natural Face, Body and Hand Lotion above which is made with organic ingredients.

-Avoid the seductive “healing lip balm” ingredients that often get you addicted to lip balm.
-These ingredients can actually chap your lips, leaving your running for more lip balm.
-I recommend using lip balms made from only the active moisturizing ingredients such as shea butter, petrolatum and/or glycerin.
+Avoid the seductive "healing lip balm" ingredients that are NOT hypoallergenic and that often get you addicted to lip balm.
+The allergic reaction to these ingredients looks and feels exactly like chapped lips.
+You think your lips are chapped and go running for more lip balm.
+I recommend hypoallergenic lip balms made from only the active moisturizing ingredients such as shea butter, petrolatum and/or glycerin.

 For sun protection, VaniCream Lip Protectant is very popular lip sunscreen in a deeply hydrating and pleasant-tasting balm.

 If you want a lipstick type of sun protecting lip balm, try Suntegrity SPF lipstick.
 It is natural and feels and looks great, too!